erikvanberkum/SuiteCRM_Dutch/README.txt

 ======================================================================
 UPGRADING
 ======================================================================
-Remember to uninstall the old langauge files for SugarCRM will find it hard to replace your old translation.
+Remember to uninstall the old language files for SugarCRM will find it hard to replace your old translation.
 Log in using another language, uninstall Dutch Language Pack, delete the file and upload and install the new translation.